mlcommons/training/reasoning/README.md

 # 1. Problem

-## Reasoning - GRPO with NeMo-Gym SWE/OpenHands.
+## SWE Agent Reinforcement Learning  - GRPO with NeMo-Gym SWE/OpenHands.

 [NeMo-RL](https://github.com/CarlosGomes98/RL) provides the implementation used for this benchmark.
-The benchmark trains `Qwen/Qwen3-235B-A22B-Instruct-2507` with GRPO against a NeMo-Gym software-engineering environment driven by an OpenHands SWE agent.
+The benchmark uses reinforcement learning to train `Qwen/Qwen3.5-397B-A17B` with GRPO against a NeMo-Gym software-engineering environment driven by an OpenHands SWE agent.

-The relevant config files are under `RL/examples/nemo_gym`.
-The benchmark launch entrypoint is `RL/examples/nemo_gym/launch_nemo_gym_multinode_training.sh`, using `RL/examples/nemo_gym/grpo_qwen3_235b_swe_openhands_async.yaml`.
+The task is to improve the SWE agent's accuracy in solving held-out R2E-Gym software-engineering tasks.
+A rollout receives reward 1 when the generated patch passes the task evaluation and reward 0 otherwise.

-Formal benchmark description: <to be completed>
+The relevant config files are under `RL/examples/nemo_gym` and `RL/qwen_35`.
+The benchmark launch entrypoint is `RL/examples/nemo_gym/launch_nemo_gym_multinode_training.sh`, using `RL/qwen_35/configs/grpo_qwen35_397b_swe_openhands_async_benchmark.yaml`.

 # 2. Directions

 ## Steps to configure machine

-To use this repository, please ensure your system can run containers and has appropriate GPU support.
+To use this repository, please ensure your have access to a SLURM cluster with Enroot/Pyxis and at least 64x4 GB200 GPUs.

 ### Container setup